 Location: Offices at 215 E Spring St., New Albany, IN; programming on-site and at community locations in Southern Indiana, Kentucky, & elsewhere on an as-needed basis

-Population Served: Deaf, Hard of Hearing, and world languages speaking individuals-interpreters in 10 languages available-Spanish,Portuguese, French, German, Bulgarian, Somali, Croatian, Serbian, Bosnian, and Montenegrin.
+Population Served: Deaf, Hard of Hearing, and world languages speaking individuals-interpreters in 13 languages available-Spanish,Portuguese, French, German, Bulgarian, Somali, Croatian, Serbian, Bosnian, Montenegrin, Arabic, Swahili, and Bravanese.

 Services Provided: American Sign Language and world languages interpreting and translating, Deaf Case Management, community American Sign Language (ASL) classes, ASL workshops, practicum site for Interpreting Students